Flux trapping in NbTiN strips: Samples and experimental methods

-We use scanning SQUID microscopy to image vortices in our samples.
-The SQUID sensor has a pickup loop with an inner and outer diameter of approx. $0.75\,\mu\text{m}$ and 1.6 $\mu$m, respectively.
-The pickup loop is scanned approximately at $1\,\mu$m height above the sample.
+We use scanning SQUID microscopy to image vortices in our samples \cite{Huber2008}.
+The SQUID sensor has a pickup loop with inner and outer diameters of approximately \SI{0.75}{\micro\meter} and \SI{1.6}{\micro\meter}, respectively, and is scanned about \SI{1}{\micro\meter} above the sample (see Fig. \ref{fig:fig1}a).
 A low-field magnet coil surrounding the cryostat provides control over the out-of-plane magnetic field.
-The sample is mounted on a stage with only weak thermal coupling to the cryostat, and a heater and thermometer near the sample on this stage allow us to adjust its temperature independent of the cryostat and SQUID temperature.
+In principle, the magnetic field applied to a given strip is modified due to screening by neighboring strips and other nearby superconducting structures.
+Structures other than the strips are located sufficiently far away that their impact is limited.
+To evaluate the effect of neighboring strips, we numerically solve the London equations using the Python SuperScreen package \cite{bishop-van_horn_superscreen_2022}.
+These simulations show that, under realistic conditions, the resulting change in magnetic field is less than 1\%.
+Details of magnetic field calibration and control, as well as the screening simulations, are provided in the Supplementary Material \cite{supp}.

-Unless noted otherwise, our measurements are performed in the following way.
-First, we heat the sample above its critical temperature and adjust the out-of-plane magnetic field.
-Then, we cool the sample to approx. 8 K while maintaining the field.
-At 8 K, the vortices become immobile, and we acquire magnetic images to determine the number and positions of the trapped vortices.
+The sample is mounted on a stage with weak thermal coupling to the cryostat.
+A heater and thermometer on this stage allow us to control the sample temperature independently of both the cryostat and SQUID temperatures.
+Unless noted otherwise, our measurements are performed with the following procedure.
+The sample is first heated above its critical temperature $T_c$, after which the out-of-plane magnetic field is applied.
+The sample is then cooled to approximately \SI{8}{\kelvin} while maintaining the field.
+At this temperature, the vortices are immobile, and we acquire magnetic images to determine their number and positions.